tylim88/Firelord/README.md

 ## 🌻 Complex Data Typing

 as for (nested or not)object[] type, its document/collection operations work the same as other array, it will not be flatten down due to how firestore work, read [Firestore how to query nested object in array](https://stackoverflow.com/a/52906042/5338829).
 You cannot query(or set, update, etc) object member or array member in array, nested or not, similar rule apply to nested array.

-Long thing short, any thing that is in the array, will not get flatten and will not have it field path built.
+Long thing short, any thing that is in the array, be it another array or another object with array member, will not get flatten and will not have it field path built nor you can use field value (arrayRemove, arrayUnion and increment) except serverTimestamp field value.

 however, it is very much possible to query and modify object member(nested or not), as long as it is not array, the typing logic works just like other primitive data type in document/collection operation, because this wrapper will flatten all the in object type, nested or not.